-hypothesis [11, 15] claims that due to a variety of social and other mechanisms productive scientists are likely to be even more productive in the future.
-According to the first hypothesis, skewed distributions of hidden attributes characterizing scientists naturally lead to skewed distribution of productivity, whereas the second hypothesis argues that the observed fat-tailed histogram N(x) results from sophisticated stochastic processes underlying scientific productivity (see e.g. [4, 16]).
+In sociometrics, explanations of highly skewed histograms of scientific productivity N(x) (see Fig. 3) are generally of two (not necessarily exclusive) types [15].
+The sacred spark (i.e., heterogeneity) hypothesis says that the observed discrepancies in scientific productivity originate in substantial, predominated differences among scientists in their ability and motivation to do creative research, while the accumulative advantage (i.e., reinforcement) hypothesis [12,16] claims that due to a variety of social and other mechanisms, productive scientists are likely to be even more productive in the future.
+According to the first hypothesis, skewed distributions of hidden attributes characterizing scientists naturally lead to the skewed distribution of productivity, whereas the second hypothesis argues that the observed fat-tailed histogram N(x) results from sophisticated stochastic processes underlying scientific productivity (see, e.g., Refs.
+[4,17]).

 In this section we will present an alternative explanation of the skewed productivity distributions.
-Since we have already noticed that the fat-tail of the distribution P(x) = N(x)/N characterizing the set of all authors listed in INSPEC is due to long-life scientists (c.f.
-Fig. 3), in the following we shall only concentrate on distributions P(x;t,T) = N(x;t,T)/N(T) characterizing T-cohorts (see Fig. 4).
-In order to describe the scientific community, we will exploit the maximum entropy principle [17, 18], and we will adopt some of the fundamental concepts from equilibrium statistical mechanics (like statistical ensemble, phase space, and density of states).
-We will also argue, that our approach does not contradict the sociological hypothesis mentioned at the beginning of the section.
+Since we have already noticed that the fat tail of the distribution P(x)=N(x)/N characterizing the set of all authors listed in IN-SPEC is due to long-life scientists (cf., Fig. 3), in the following we shall only concentrate on distributions P(x;t,T)=N(x;t,T)/N(T) characterizing T cohorts (see Fig. 4).
+In order to describe the scientific community, we will exploit the maximum entropy principle [18,19], and we will adopt some of the fundamental concepts from equilibrium statistical mechanics (like statistical ensemble, phase space, and density of states).
+We will also argue that our approach does not contradict the sociological hypothesis mentioned at the beginning of the section.

-In physics, the notion of statistical ensemble means a very large number of mental copies of the same system taken all at once, each of which representing a possible state that the real system might be in.
-When the ensemble is properly chosen it should satisfy the ergodicity condition, which guarantees that the average of a thermodynamic quantity across the members of the ensemble is the same as the time-average of the quantity for a single system.
+In physics, the notion of statistical ensemble means a very large number of mental copies of the same system taken all at once, each of which represent a possible state that the real system might be in.
+When the ensemble is properly chosen it should satisfy the ergodicity condition, which guarantees that the average of a thermodynamic quantity across the members of the ensemble is the same as the time average of the quantity for a single system.

-In our approach we will identify a representative of a given T-cohort with a physical system, and we will try to describe such a system (i.e. a long-life scientist) in terms of statistical physics.
-Since (at least now) we do not have access to parallel worlds, in our approach a large group of copies of the same scientist will be replaced with a large set of macroscopically similar long-life scientists, i.e. scientists belonging to the same T-cohort, and taken at a given point in their scientific career $\tau = t - T$.
-Here, the assumption of macroscopic similarity means that the considered scientists are exposed to the same external field (influence) $\theta(t,T)$, which forces (motivates) scientists to publish an average number of publications $\langle x \rangle (t,T)$.
-The external field (influence) θ has the same meaning as the inverse temperature $\beta = (kT)^{-1}$ which determines the average energy $\langle E \rangle$ in the canonical ensemble [19].
+In our approach we will identify a representative of a given T cohort with a physical system, and we will try to describe such a system (i.e., a long-life scientist) in terms of statistical physics.
+Since (at least now) we do not have access to parallel worlds, in our approach a large group of copies of the same scientist will be replaced with a large set of macroscopically similar long-life scientists, i.e., scientists belonging to the same T cohort, and taken at a given point in their scientific career $\tau = t - T$.
+Here, the assumption of macroscopic similarity means that the considered scientists are exposed to the same external field (influence) $\theta(t,T)$, which forces (motivates) scientists to publish an average number of publications $\langle x \rangle (t, T)$.
+The external field (influence) θ has the same meaning as the inverse temperature $\beta = (kT)^{-1}$, which determines the average energy $\langle E \rangle$ in the canonical ensemble [20].

-Now, suppose that one would like to establish probability distribution $P(\Omega)$ over a given T-cohort at time t, where stands for states (i.e. microstates) of a single scientist, who belongs to the considered cohort /ensemble.
+Now, suppose that one would like to establish probability distribution $P(\Omega)$ over a given T cohort at time t, where stands for states (i.e., microstates) of a single scientist, who belongs to the considered cohort or ensemble.
 (Let us explain that the parameters y_i are coordinates of a hidden phase space underlying the scientific community, and determining scientific productivity

-$$\Omega = \{y_1, y_2, \dots, y_n\}\tag{5}$$
+$$\Omega = \{y_1, y_2, \dots, y_n\}$$ (5)